Schedule Service

 Your heat pump should operate at a relatively quiet hum.
 So, when it starts making new and unusual sounds, it’s time to listen closely.
 Grinding, squealing, rattling, or banging noises are all red flags.
 These sounds can indicate anything from loose parts to a failing motor.
 According to Carrier, a leading manufacturer, “Unusual sounds can be a sign of mechanical issues or other malfunctions within your heat pump.”
 While some noise during startup or defrost cycles is normal, persistent or loud sounds are not.
 Ignoring them can lead to more severe damage, so it’s best to have a technician diagnose the source of the noise and fix it promptly.

-Noticing Ice on Your Outdoor Unit
+Why Is There Ice on Your Outdoor Unit?

 Seeing ice on your outdoor unit can be alarming, and for good reason.
 While a thin layer of frost can form during the winter and is usually handled by the defrost cycle, a thick coating of ice is a definite sign of trouble.
 Ice buildup prevents the system from transferring heat effectively, which forces it to work harder and can strain critical components.
 This can happen for several reasons, including dirty coils, a low refrigerant charge, or a malfunctioning defrost control.
 As experts at Carrier note, “a thick layer of ice means there’s a problem.”
 If you see your outdoor unit covered in ice, it’s a clear signal that your system needs immediate professional service.